 Message from the Temple Endocrinology Fellowship Program Director

-Fellows are actively involved in the inpatient endocrine consult service at Temple University Hospital on the main Health Science Campus as well as having a more limited presence in the inpatient endocrine consult service at Temple Health’s Jeanes Hospital.
-In addition to sub-subspecialty clinic exposure in faculty clinics, fellows have an average of two half-day continuity clinics per week, one devoted to diabetes and one devoted to general endocrinology.
-Fellows follow their own panel of patients throughout their training, greatly enhancing their clinical experience.
+Fellows are actively involved in the inpatient endocrine consult service at Temple University Hospital on the main Health Science Campus.
+They also have a more limited presence in the inpatient endocrine consult service at Temple Health’s Jeanes Hospital.
+In addition to sub-subspecialty clinic exposure in faculty clinics, fellows see their own patient in two half-day continuity clinics per week: one devoted to diabetes and one to general endocrinology.
+Fellows follow their own panel of patients throughout their training, a responsibility that enhances their clinical experience.
 Several of our faculty members have clinics devoted to performing thyroid ultrasound and US-guided thyroid FNA providing a great learning environment for our fellows.
-We have many patients on insulin pump and CGM therapy and do frequent CGMS studies in our clinic.
+We have many patients on insulin pump and CGM therapy and we do frequent CGMS studies in our clinic.
 There is significant exposure to DEXA studies with faculty who are certified in reading these studies.

-In addition to the inpatient consult services and outpatient endocrinology clinic experiences on the main Health Science Campus fellows also attend endocrine clinics with our faculty in center city and suburban locations.
-Rotations with affiliated faculty occur at the Fox Chase Cancer Center, St. Christopher’s Hospital for Children as well as at a Reproductive Endocrinology site.
-On the Health Science Campus rotations include Nuclear Medicine (scans and I-131 treatment of hyperthyroidism and thyroid cancer) and Gestational Diabetes clinics.
+In addition to attending the inpatient consult services and outpatient endocrinology clinics on the Health Science Campus, fellows also participate In faculty clinics in Center City and suburban locations.
+Additional affiliated locations include Fox Chase Cancer Center, St. Christopher’s Hospital for Children as well as a Reproductive Endocrinology site.
+Rotations on the Health Science Campus include Nuclear Medicine (scans and I-131 treatment of hyperthyroidism and thyroid cancer) and Gestational Diabetes clinics.
 Fellows have exposure to the Temple Diabetes Education Program that is staffed by experienced Diabetes Educators and Nutritionists.

-Scholarly activity and research are a part of the Temple endocrinology fellowship experience and the opportunities are broad.
+The Temple University Hospital endocrinology fellowship offers diverse opportunities for scholarly activity and research.
 Several of our faculty members are highly regarded researchers with track records of quality research, funding and publications.
-Our fellows consistently present their work at national meetings of Endocrine Society, AACE, ADA and ATA as well as the local Philadelphia Endocrine Society and Temple’s own trainee research symposium.
-Though our fellowship program is primarily a clinical program, we expect our fellows to develop an understanding of research methods, participate in quality improvement projects and encourage them to be involved in a research project, if interested.
+Our fellows consistently present their work at national meetings of the Endocrine Society, AACE, ADA and ATA as well as the local Philadelphia Endocrine Society and Temple’s own trainee research symposium.
+Though our fellowship program has a clinical emphasis, we expect our fellows to develop an understanding of research methods, participate in quality improvement projects and encourage them to be involved in a research project, if interested.

 Again, we appreciate your interest.